xieyuheng/inner/persons/peirce/illustrations-of-the-logic-of-science/6-deduction-induction-and-hypothesis.md

     Case. - Some figures are quadrangles.
     Result. - Some figures are not triangles.

-Inductive or synthetic [v.s. analytic] reasoning, being something more than the mere application of a general rule to a particular case, can never be reduced to this form.
+Inductive or synthetic [vs. analytic] reasoning, being something more than the mere application of a general rule to a particular case, can never be reduced to this form.